osmandapp/web/main/docs/user/personal/maps.md

 ## Overview

-The Maps screen allows you to perform basic operations with *Online* and *Offline* maps used in OsmAnd.
-These are downloading, deleting, renaming, clearing the cache for [Online maps](#local-maps), updating and checking the map size.
+The **Download maps / Maps & Resources** allows you to perform basic actions with *Online* and *Offline* maps, and remaining resources used in OsmAnd.
+For example, such as downloading, deleting, renaming, clearing the cache, updating and checking the size, as well as other actions.

 OsmAnd operates with 2 type of maps: [Vector maps](../map/vector-maps.md) and [Raster maps](../map/raster-maps.md).
-All maps are stored in one place of the [Local](#local).
+All maps and resources are stored in the [Local](#local) tab.

 <Tabs groupId="operating-systems">